hyperledger/fabric/docs/source/cc_service.md

 ## Deploying the chaincode

-When the GO chaincode is ready for deployment, you can package the chaincode as explained in the [Packaging chaincode](#packaging-chaincode) section and deploy the chaincode as explained in the [chaincode lifecycle](./chaincode4noah.html#chaincode-lifecycle) documentation.
+When the GO chaincode is ready for deployment, you can package the chaincode as explained in the [Packaging chaincode](#packaging-chaincode) section and deploy the chaincode as explained in the [Fabric chaincode lifecycle](./chaincode_lifecycle.html) concept topic.

 ## Running the chaincode as an external service